Guided Reconstruction with Conditioned Diffusion Models for Unsupervised Anomaly Detection in Brain MRIs: Experimental Setup

 where $p = [p_1, p_2, \ldots, p_n]$ represents each intensity distribution.

-\subsubsection{Segmentation Performance:}
+\subsubsection{Segmentation Performance}

-To assess the segmentation performance for the UAD task, we utilize all unhealthy test sets.
-We report the average Dice score across all predicted anomaly maps (DICE).
-The formula for the DICE score is given by:
+To assess the segmentation performance for the UAD task, we utilize all unhealthy test sets and consider two different segmentation metrics.
+First, we report the best possible Dice score ($\lceil$DICE$\rceil$).
+The formula for the Dice score is given by:

-where \(A\) and \(B\) are the predicted anomaly map and the ground truth annotation, respectively. \\ To obtain a metric that is independent of the chosen threshold, we additionally calculate the Area Under Precision-Recall Curve (AUPRC) as follows:
+where \(A\) and \(B\) are the predicted anomaly map and the ground truth annotation, respectively.
+The best possible $\lceil$DICE$\rceil$ is estimated by a greedy search of the threshold that optimizes the Dice score, similar to \cite{Lagogiannis.2023}. \\ Second, we calculate the Area Under Precision-Recall Curve (AUPRC) as follows:

 Here, \(R(r)\) represents the recall at a given threshold or rank \(r\), and \(P(r)\) represents the precision at the corresponding recall \(R(r)\).
 The sum is taken over all thresholds or ranks \(r\) at which the precision and recall are computed. \\